 - Mating season for wild snow leopards is between January and mid-March.
 During this time, a male and a female will travel together for a few days and copulate.

 - The female is typically pregnant for 93-110 days before retiring to a sheltered den site and giving birth to her cubs in June or July.
 The diligent mother raises her offspring alone, providing food and shelter for her cubs.

 - Cubs are small and helpless when they are born, and do not open their eyes until they are about 7 days old.

 - At 2 months old, cubs are ready to eat solid food.

 - At 3 months old, they begin following their mother and start to learn important behavior like hunting.

 - At 18-22 months old, cubs become independent of their mothers.

 - Female snow leopards are ready to have their own cubs by age 2 or 3.

 - Male snow leopards become sexually mature by age 4.

-In captivity, snow leopards have been known to live for as long as 22 years.
-Life in the wild is much harder, so the life expectancy of wild snow leopards is less.
-To determine an approximate age, a tooth analysis was conducted on a wild snow leopard that had died of natural causes.
-He appeared to have been between 10 and 13 years old.
+- In captivity, snow leopards have been known to live for as long as 22 years.
+Life in the wild is much harder, so the life expectancy of wild snow leopards is more likely to be 10 to 12 years.